msfninja/schedule/README.md

 ## Notice

-Schedule is an open source project licensed under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+Schedule is an open-source project licensed under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 To see what you may and may not do with the source code of this project, see the [license](https://github.com/msfninja/schedule/blob/main/LICENSE).
 The license can also be found in the root directory of the project as `LICENSE`.

-Schedule is open source because 1) this way users can see how the thing works and what it does for themselves and 2) other developers can utilize the code.
+Schedule is open-source because 1) this way users can see how the utility works and does for themselves and 2) other developers can utilize the code.

-This `README.md` file will be assuming you are using a Linux distribution, so when encountering commands or other system-related things and using an operating system other than Linux or a Linux distribution that is not featured, make sure you use your system's equivalent variant or way of achieving the result.
+This `README.md` file will be assuming you are using a Linux distribution, so when encountering commands or other system-related things and using an operating system other than a Linux-based one or a Linux distribution that is not featured, make sure you use your system's equivalent alternative or approach of achieving the outcome.

 ## Prerequisites